go4func/aipnd-project/README.md

 Notebook: [Image Classifier Project.ipynb](./Image%20Classifier%20Project.ipynb)

-note: the checkpoint of this notebook can not be used for train script of part 2, since it has fixed pre-trained model(arch): `vgg16_bn`.
+note: the checkpoint of this notebook can not be used for predict script of part 2, since it has fixed pre-trained model(arch): `vgg16_bn`.

 ## Part 2: Command Line Application